Top 10 Cycling Muscle Recovery Tips from Professional Racers

 Other Cycling Recovery Tips

 Cycling recovery stretches are a great way to promote recovery by increasing blood flow and helping your body flush metabolic waste.
+Yoga for cycling is also phenomenal, as well as foam rolling.

 There really aren’t any super specific ones that you need to focus on, but rather try to tailor these stretches to what feels tight in your body.
 You can assess this by doing a general yoga flow and see what doesn’t seem easy to you.